wp-plugins/blue-captcha/readme.txt

 = Blue Captcha Translation =

-Blue Captcha is now available in Greek.
+Blue Captcha is now available in Greek, Spanish, Russian & Italian.

 I would be very grateful if someone is willing to translate Blue Captcha to another language.
 For those interested, the template translation file ("blue-captcha.pot") is located on "languages" folder of blue-captcha plugin.